lumina-desktop/lumina/README.md

 ----
 Qt4 - 0.7.2 (Beta): Use the qt4/0.7.2 branch of the source tree to fetch this version.

-Qt5 - 0.9.0 (Beta): Use the qt5/0.9.0 branch of the source tree to fetch this version.
+Qt5 - 1.0.0 (Release): Use the qt5/1.0.0 branch of the source tree to fetch this version.

 The master branch is where all development is performed and tested before the next release version is branched off.